Ada-Developers-Academy/core-unit-3/javascript-cont/working-with-objects.md

 console.log(otherDogs); // ['Snoopy', 'Sparky']
 ```

 This syntax lets us take specific elements from an array and assign them to local variables similar to object destructuring.
-We can also use the `...` syntax to take all remaining elements from an array and assign them to another local variable.
+We can also use the `...` syntax, also known as the spread operator, to take all remaining elements from an array and assign them to another local variable.
 We can also use array destructuring to only take the first element from an array.

 ```javascript